-The Project continues working according to an agreed "Mitigation Schedule", authorized by MWAA's November 1, 2011 Directive Letter.
-The mitigation schedule with a data date of January 25, 2013 again reflected a -7 calendar variance to the contract schedule reflecting an SSCD of September 6, 2013.
+The Project continues working according to the "Mitigation Schedule" authorized by MWAA's November 1, 2011 Directive Letter.
+The mitigation schedule with a data date of February 25, 2013 reflected a -12 calendar variance to the contract schedule reflecting an SSCD of September 11, 2013.

 DTP has incorporated the West Falls Church Yard construction into the mitigation schedule with a target completion date of December 20, 2013.
-DTP's January 25, 2013 schedule update reflected a -28 calendar day variance to the targeted completion date of December 20, 2013, resulting in a forecast completion date of January 18, 2014.
+DTP's February 25, 2013 schedule update again reflected a -28 calendar day variance to the targeted completion date of December 20, 2013, resulting in a forecast completion date of January 17, 2014.
 It remains the PMOC's opinion that the Project will be in revenue service within the FFGA specified date of December 1, 2014.

 Kawasaki's Mitigation Schedule based on the impacts of the March 2011 tsunami/earthquake forecasts a conditional acceptance date of the 64th DCMP rail cars on June 12, 2015.
-Final Design Reviews (FDR) continue to lag, but in order to mitigate the delay in FDR completion, Kawasaki and WMATA have undertaken design validation reviews and Kawasaki is manufacturing the prototype cars at risk in Japan.
 The Final Design Review (FDR) was closed February 28, 2013, a slippage of 343 calendar days.
 The completion of the Design Validation Review (DVR) also occurred on that date.
+Completion of Prototype rail cars #1, #2, #3 and #4 was achieved at KHI on April 8, 2013.